Situations where different apology levels are appropriate

 -

 Regret or Sympathy Apology: Expressing regret for the impact even when the behavior was not intended to hurt or may not be wrong.
-Used where acknowledgment of someone’s feeling is needed, such as accidentally hurting someone’s feelings.
+Used where acknowledgment of someone’s feelings is needed, such as accidentally hurting someone’s feelings.
 3

 -